ppcamp/ppcamp.github.io/src/content/post/covid19-itabira.md

 # Image and Copy imports

+By now, we need to load the images that we're gonna use in the pdf.

 ```python
 # To import image in reportlab.
 Images are Pillow formats or BytesIO
 from reportlab.lib.utils import ImageReader